shhphp/SHH/README.md

 #### !autotag <a id="sautotag"></a>

-[Autotags](#autotags) are activated by default, because we assume, we mostly want to write HTML.
+[Autotags](#autotags) are activated by default, because we assume that we mostly want to write HTML.

 #### !tabsize <a id="stabsize"></a>